open-ephys/ONI/source/hw-spec/controller/index.rst

 Optional Features
 ^^^^^^^^^^^^^^^^^^^

+The specification includes features that MAY or MAY NOT be implemented in controller hardware.
-Some features defined in the specification will be marked with the text ``(OPTIONAL)``.
-These features are not mandatory, so different hardware implementations of a controller might chose to implement them or not.
-The ONI compliance address space has specific registers for each declared optional feature which determine the availability of each optional feature and its parameters, if applicable.
+The :ref:`ONI compliance address space <address_spec>` includes registers to determine the availability of each optional feature and its parameters, if applicable.

 Communication